NBISweden/vector-oligo-search/spec.md

 12. Adjust the user experience to allow multiple in/out.
 13. Finalize the user experience for batch downloading.
 14. Final wiggle all the knobs and dials.

+## Questions

+When writing the Reverse Complement HR1 and HR2 from the source `fasta` files, does that process need to run on each request, or can we run that once and commit the reverse compliment files into the codebase?

+Can you help me understand the function signature of the program?
+Right now it looks like it doesn't accept any parameters, and returns a CSV for each of the predefined `Carina_Genes`.
+What should our user input be?
+Is there a list of acceptable inputs?

+What is the visualization tool called?
+Where does that code live?